AI and the Desecration of Time

 The holiness of time and its intrinsically divine place in our being is difficult to encapsulate within the limits of language, precisely because of its magnitude.
 And yet, in a moment, what we know now as artificial intelligence has stolen it from us.
 The sacred and profane are not even in a battle any longer, it seems, as one side wears an armor I fear is untouchable.

-I write this as I reflect upon the new phenomenon of AI-generated ‘art’ and writing.
-The act of learning is an inherently holy one.
-Yet now that too has been reduced to something attainable too easily and too quickly.
+I write this as I reflect upon the new phenomenon of AI-generated art and writing.
+As it’s taken over our discourse and doubt, it’s reminded me of how the act of learning is such an inherently holy one.
+Yet now that too has been reduced to a shadow of what it once was, stripped of its virtuous right as machines now mold it into a thing, not a process, one attainable too easily, and too quickly.
 There is no page skimming, no effort, no exertion.
 The mental, emotional, spiritual, and even physical processes we used to have to engage with to learn are now gone, and so too is the authenticity of our learning experience.
 Nothing can truly ever be the same, and I acknowledge, of course, that there are hopeful and beautiful angles to this as well.
 I mean not to stretch my cynicism over the truth of potential glory, but only to highlight the nuance.

 Late last year, I attended an AI fair at the Qatar Science and Technology Park.
-It was an exhibition of AI startups and ventures from across the world, devoted to enhancing the quality of life for average people.
-The nobility of each intention is to be praised, as that is how God will judge us.
-But the tsunami this has given rise to, sweeping over the Earth and leaving nothing unsoaked by its waters, has left us with damage that makes me consider:
+It was an exhibition of AI startups and ventures from across the world, devoted to the spirit of fostering innovation.
+Much can be said about the modern emphasis on innovation as some holy virtue and vital cornerstone of civilization, which inherently neglects the reality that investment in this ‘spirit’ more often than not favors corporate greed and gore, not human progress.
+Still, the nobility of each intention is to be praised, I will say, as that is how God will judge us.
+Nevertheless, the tsunami AI’s (public) onset has given rise to, sweeping over the Earth and leaving nothing unsoaked by its waters, has left us with damage in the form of unanswerable questions and a lingering sense of lachrymosity.

 In particular, the usage of the word pursuit is what I speak of here.
-When we are told to “Seek knowledge from the cradle to the grave,” and to “Seek knowledge even if you must go as far as China,” God reminds us of the holiness of the nature of learning and all that it entails.
+As the Islamic tradition tells us to “Seek knowledge from the cradle to the grave,” and to “Seek knowledge even if you must go as far as China,” God reminds us of the magnitude of the sanctified nature of the pursuit of learning, and all that it entails.

 So then wouldn’t the accessibility that AI tools offer be revolutionary, a blessing, as they allow the layman to embark on this pursuit in a way he previously may not have been able to?